What does psalm 32 say about confessing your sins?

 “Conviction of sin is one of the rarest things that ever strikes a man.
 It is the threshold of an understanding of God.
 Jesus Christ said that when the Holy Spirit came He would convict of sin, and when the Holy Spirit rouses a man’s conscience and brings him into the presence of God, it is not his relationship with men that bothers him, but his relationship with God – ‘against Thee, Thee only, have I sinned, and done this evil in Thy sight.’
 The marvels of conviction of sin, forgiveness, and holiness are so interwoven that it is only the forgiven man who is the holy man, he proves he is forgiven by being the opposite to what he was, by God’s grace.
 Repentance always brings a man to this point: I have sinned.”
 Oswald Chambers (My Utmost For His Highest p.
 342)

 The point of confessing our sins and repenting of them is to get back into a right relationship with God Himself.
-As we draw nearer to Him we realize the utter wretchedness of our offence and begin to see the nature of sin the way God does.
+As we draw nearer to Him we realize the utter wretchedness of our offense and begin to see the nature of sin the way God does.
 Onward we go, turning our back on that sin and moving forward in the amazing grace of our Lord – cleansed and forgiven.
 Once again we can claim the unchangeable truth that we are clothed in the very righteousness of Christ and stand justified before the Father.

 ♥ Are you a Christian Single?
 Here’s a great – and safe – way to meet people!
 Check out Christian Cafe!
 You won’t regret it! ♥